vaibhavhariaramani/Sales-Price-Prediction-of-Advertisment-dataaset-Flask-Deployment-Linear-regression/README.md

 # Advertising-Sales-ML-Model-Flask-Deployment
 ## ML-Model-Flask-Deployment
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a project to elaborate how Machine Learn Models are deployed on production using Flask API

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) pre-installed.

 ### Project Structure
 This project has four major parts :